-Car parking for guests of Councillors will be organised by Democratic Services staff.
+Car parking for guests of Councillors is limited, however, if this is required, please contact Democratic Services staff.
 The visitors name, make and model of vehicle and registration number will be required for the purposes of admittance by Security staff.

-Restaurant Facilities
+• Restaurant Facilities